Carnegie Mellon University

 • Participating, reviewing and analyzing monthly accounting statements, reconciling accounts, tracking and resolving identified discrepancies.

-• Managing administrative responsibilities of the executive office.
+• Managing administrative of the executive office.
 Includes managing time commitment (calendar) and respective prioritization, communications, interactions with other members of the management team and academic community, troubleshooting problems and questions concerning office and university policies and procedures, responding to inquiries and routine questions, referring only those absolutely necessary to supervisor.

 • Supervising staff, providing coaching, feedback and mentoring.